What to Do if You Have a Gas Leak

 Attempting to find a gas leak without the proper tools and techniques could put your home and family at great risk.
 Gas is flammable and a small spark could lead to a devastating fire or explosion.

-If you suspect a gas leak in your home, contact Metropolitan Plumbing and we can have a fully licensed gas fitter at your door an hour from your call*.
+If you suspect a gas leak in your home, contact Metropolitan Plumbing and we can have a fully licensed gas fitter at your door within an hour* of your call.